-RWHAP Part C EIS recipients must provide comprehensive primary health care and support services throughout the entire designated geographic service areas (referred to as "service areas" throughout this Notice of Funding Opportunity (NOFO)) listed in Appendix B with the goals of providing optimal HIV care and treatment for low-income, uninsured, and underserved people with HIV and improving health outcomes.
-Your application must address the entire service area, as defined in Appendix B. If you are applying for more than one service area listed in Appendix B you must submit a separate application for each service area under the correct funding opportunity number.
+This competition is open to current RWHAP Part C EIS recipients and new organizations proposing to provide RWHAP Part C EIS funded services in existing geographic service areas, as listed and defined in Appendix B of this announcement.
+RWHAP Part C EIS recipients must provide comprehensive primary health care and support services throughout the entire respective designated geographic service area (referred to as "service areas" throughout this NOFO) listed in Appendix B with the goals of providing optimal HIV care and treatment for low-income underserved people with HIV not adequately covered by other sources of support.
+HRSA will fund up to five service areas under this notice.
+Applications under HRSA-22-017 must address the entire service area, as defined in Appendix B. If you are applying for more than one service area, you must submit a separate application for each service area.